C Socket Programming

 in a call to bind(2)

-or connect(2)
+or connect(2).

-function combines the functionality provided by the
+The getaddrinfo() function combines the functionality provided by the

 gethostbyname(3)